davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 - commit your changes after each successful update or set of updates
 - read and understand terminal and browser console errors
-- If a change causes an error, it can be hard to track down exactly where

 Gotchas:

 - layer config watching is buggy (intermittent at best)
 - you may need to restart the dev server from time to time
+- if a change causes an error, it's not always clear why

 ### Tips